goodeggs/platform/cmd/ranch/README.md

 $ goxc
 ```

-Don't forget to update the [homebrew formula](https://github.com/goodeggs/homebrew-delivery-eng/blob/master/Formula/ranch.rb) with the new url and shasum.
+Don't forget to update the [homebrew formula](https://github.com/goodeggs/homebrew-delivery-eng/blob/master/Formula/ranch.rb) with the new version and shasum.